rd-coutinho/NLP-in-R-with-Node.js-Rest-API/README.md

 ## Example
 ![](Integration_Node_js_and_R.gif)

+In this example, we write a positive review and the algorithm correctly predict as 1 (positive review).

 ## Installation
 With Node.js already installed, execute the commands below to download the dependencies and run the app: